aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

     axis.set_xlim(t[0], t[-1])
 ```

+## Summary

+In this notebook we have introduced a family of Runge-Kutta explicit and implicit methods.
+While, we won't consider Runge-Kutta schemes of order higher than 4 in a present course, we discussed the complexities one would face trying to construct equations for coefficients $k_i$ for the higher orders.
+We've also given the insight into implicit Runge-Kutta procedures and demonstrated naive implementation of Qin and Zhang's second-order implicit method.

+Thus, we summarize the chapter dedicated to the **Time integration**.
+In the following chapter we will consider finite difference method, which provides tools to approximate derivatives in partial differential equations converting them into the system of linear equations.

 ## Exercises

 **Exercise 1.** Prove analytically that the two stage (explicit) Runge-Kutta scheme is not fourth-order accurate for one time step.

 **Exercise 2.** For the problem of a body in free fall, compare the solution obtained with the two-stage (explicit) Runge-Kutta scheme to the exact solution.
 Check that the method is second order accurate for a finite time interval.